 Please call, email, or use the contact page on this website to discuss services.
 If you are making the courageous decision to seek counseling, it is important to find a good fit.
 Please take the time to do what is right for you.

-For my Private Practice I am working as an Out-of-Network provider and will update my insurance list as approvals come through.
+I will update this list as additional approvals come through.

-If you have insurance and want to use my services, what should you do?
-That is what being an out of network provider means.
+If you have insurance that I am not currently credentialed with and want to use my services, what should you do?
 You must first contact your insurance company to see if they will take a provider out of network.
 Many insurance companies will approve you if you are unable to find a provider in their network.
 Some insurance companies may require you to pay all of your costs up front and submit receipts for full or partial reimbursement.
 Other insurance providers may send you a claim form for me to bill them directly.
-Only by you calling and asking your insurance ahead of time will this be possible.
+Only by you calling and asking your insurance ahead of time will you know if this is an option for you.

 Presenting Concerns